 Included in the ARP Well List are a number of wells with beneficial uses other than irrigation.
 The Subdistrict utilized information provided by DWR to calculate the consumptive use rates used in the RGDSS Model to calculate stream impacts and returns.
-Beneficial uses include potato washing, commercial, domestic (subdivision), lawn irrigation and aquaculture.
+Beneficial uses include municipal, domestic, commercial, industrial, and aquaculture.
 A spreadsheet was prepared by the Subdistrict to calculate the composite Consumptive Use Ratio that is a necessary input in the Response Functions.
 A spreadsheet of the calculation prepared for use in the 2024 ARP was submitted as supplement to this ARP.